Grilled Peach Romesco Sauce

 Salt and freshly ground pepper

-3. Transfer to an airtight container and refrigerate for a few hours to allow the flavors to blend.
+Transfer to an airtight container and refrigerate for a few hours to allow the flavors to blend.
 Let stand at room temperature for 30 minutes before serving.
-Keeps in the fridge for up to one week.
+Keeps in the fridge in an airtight container for up to one week and in the freezer for up to 6 months.